A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{3.3.1.4) BILINEAR POOLING-BASED FUSION}

-Bilinear pooling, also called order pooling \cite{Tenenbaum2000}, is a technique for fusing visual and textual feature vectors into a shared representation space by calculating their outer product, allowing for multiplicative interactions between all items in both vectors.
-Bilinear pooling generates a (n2) dimensional representation by linearising the matrix generated by the outer product into a vector, which is more expressive than simple vector combination operations (assuming each vector has n elements), such as a weighted sum, element-wise multiplication or concatenation, which result in n or 2n-dimensional representations.
-Bilinear representations are usually linearly converted to output vectors using a two-dimensional weight matrix, which is analogous to fusing two input feature vectors using only a three-dimensional tensor function.
+Bilinear pooling, also called order pooling \cite{Tenenbaum2000}, is a technique for integrating visual and textual information into a single representation space by calculating the outer product between the feature vectors of these modalities, allowing all the elements in both vectors to interact in a multiplicative manner.
+Bilinear pooling has an $n^2$-dimension representation generated by linearising the matrix into a vector created using the outer product.
+This characteristic makes it more definitive than other straightforward operations, represented by the weighted sum, concatenation, or element-wise multiplication that generates $n$ or $2n$-dimension representations (assuming each vector has n elements).
+Typically, a two-dimensional weight matrix is used to linearly convert bilinear representations to output vectors, which is analogous to fusing two input feature vectors using only a three-dimensional tensor function.
 When computing an outer product, every feature vector may be expanded by one to retain single-modal input features \cite{Zadeh2017}.
-Conversely, bilinear pooling needs the decomposition of weight tensors to enable the associated model to be trained appropriately and effectively due to its enormous dimensionality (usually on the scale of hundreds of thousands to millions of dimensions) \cite{Ye2019}.
+Conversely, bilinear pooling needs the decomposition of weight tensors to permit the related model to be trained appropriately and effectively due to its enormous dimensionality (usually on the scale of hundreds of thousands to millions of dimensions) \cite{Ye2019}.
 Bilinear pooling can be combined with attention mechanisms \cite{Zhou2020,You2016a,Zhu2022} to obtain optimum correlation between visual and textual contents.

-Although SA upon single modality data has seen significant success in recent years, it cannot successfully manage the variety of information in social media data.
-As a result, multimodal SA arose at the right time, which has gained plenty of attention in recent years.
-Zhou et al. \cite{Zhou2020} presented a cross-modality hierarchical interaction model for SA.
-The method handles noise and joint comprehension concerns by extracting semantic (bilinear attention mechanism) and sentiment interactions (multimodal CNN) between picture and text in a hierarchical approach.
-A hierarchical attention technique Was initially used to collect semantic connection and filter information in one mode using another.
-Then, a multimodal CNN was used to fully leverage cross-modal sentiment connection, resulting in superior visual—textual representation.
-A transfer learning strategy was further developed to reduce the influence of noise in actual social data.

-N. Xu et al. \cite{Xu2018} characterised the relationship between text and picture using a co-memory attentional method.
-Despite the fact that the reciprocal influence of text and picture was considered, a coarse-grained attention mechanism was applied, which may not be able to retrieve sufficient information.
-Conversely, the co-memory network merely uses a weighted textual/visual vector as a guide to learn attention weights on visual/textual representation.
-It may be thought of as a coarse-grained attention mechanism that can lead to information loss because attending several items with a single attention vector might obscure the characteristics of each attended content.